SwiftERM Hyper-personalisation for ecommerce email marketing

 5. Try out Google Ads.

-Using Google Ads for search engine marketing gives you an opportunity to bid on keywords, so that you can show up first in search engine results pages.
-Getting the coveted “top spot” is what search engine optimization is all about — but, a head’s up, Google Ads will still show up first.
+Using Google Ads for search engine marketing allows you to bid on keywords so that you can show up first on search engine results pages.
+Getting the coveted “top spot” is what search engine optimisation is all about — but, ahead’s up, Google Ads will still show up first.

 6. Advertise on social platforms.